 The problem with excessive nasality is that you are sending more than your ‘nasals’ through your nose and that is why you may have a whiny sound or a twang.

 The good news is that nasality can be eliminated with a bit of practice and the retraining of your inner ear.

 To see if you are nasal, place a finger on each side of your nose very gently.
 No pressure.
 Say the word believe.
 Did you feel any vibration?
 Again, just grazing your nose with your fingers, say the word away.
 Did you vibrate?
 Now say the word and.
 Any vibration?

 If your nose vibrated on any of the three examples above, you have some nasal issues.
 If you vibrated on all three sounds, you have serious nasal issues.

-In the video clip below, you will hear how Katie eliminated her nasal twang once she began powering her voice from her chest cavity.
+On the Before & After video page, you can hear how Katie eliminated her nasal twang once she began powering her voice from her chest cavity.

 The complete Voice Dynamic Approach on DVD which consists of 2 DVDs and a 150-page manual.

 The complete Voice Dynamic Approach is also available in streaming format for playback on all your devices.